 Iodine was discovered incidentally in the 19th century by Bernard Courtois while extracting sodium salt for manufacturing of gunpowder.
 In 1813 a paper was presented on the new element where it was formally named iodine meaning the violet-colored.
 Further experiments revealed that the element was able to reduce the size of goiter in patients.
 In 1852, the condition of goiter was directly associated with a lack of iodine in the body by Adolphe Chatin.
 In 1896 Eugene Baumann discovered iodine in the thyroid glands.
 Iodized salt became available in US shelves in 1924.

 Access to iodized salt is still a challenge in some of the developing countries.
 Less than 20% of households in countries like Ethiopia, Barbados, Haiti, Niger, and Afghanistan have access to iodized salt.
-Ghana, which is one of Africa’s fast developing economies, has only 35% of its household accessing iodized salt.
+In Djibouti, it is estimated that no households use iodized salt.
 Lack of access to iodized salt is attributed to the economic conditions of the family because the majority of the homes which cannot access iodized salt are mostly poor and live in rural areas.
 Lack of awareness on the benefits of iodine is also a major contributing factor to the lack of access to iodized salt.
 Most households are not aware of the dangers associated with iodine deficiency in the body.